-Lampshaded once by Makoto, when "Natsumi" bitches "Seijuurou" out for letting Mako offer him a part of her lunch.
+Lampshaded once by Makoto, when "Natsumi"/En bitches "Seijuurou"/Ail out for letting Mako offer him a part of her lunch.
 She's squicked and says something by the lines of "Wow... these siblings!
 So weird!"

-DiC, perhaps in a result of bowdlerise, had Crimson Rubeus refer to his four main female minions as sisters.
-He may have referred to their name, Phantom Sisters, but it calls into suspect when you realize most of them are attracted to him.
+DiC, perhaps as bowdlerization, had Crimson Rubeus refer to his four main female minions as sisters.
+He may have been referring to their name as a group, the Phantom Sisters, but it's suspicious suspect when you realize most of them are attracted to him.

 Saint Beast: Definitely played with in Kira and Maya, particularly in the official art.